 This helps the maths to stick better, builds new connections in the

-- Download our published research – this shows PAT M growth of 12-18 months higher than annual expectations – presented in Auckland, 2018
+- Download our published research – this shows PAT M growth of 12-18 months higher than annual expectations for the lowest 20% of students – presented in Auckland, 2018

 - New paper on the nature of questioning in challenging tasks presented in Ireland, 2019